 ADEM provides documentation of the TMDL in the form of a written draft report to the EPA, and the report includes, at a minimum, the elements required by 40 CFR §130.7.
 In conjunction with or following review by the EPA, the draft TMDL is made available for public review and comment.
-ADEM publishes the notice of availability of the draft TMDL report and request for comment on both ADEM's website and in the State's largest daily newspapers.
+ADEM publishes the notice of availability of the draft TMDL report and request for comment on ADEM's website.
 In addition, ADEM distributes the notice electronically to any person wishing to receive public notices from ADEM.
 Following public review and comment, ADEM prepares the final TMDLs, incorporating any necessary changes as a result of information and comments received during the comment period.
 ADEM submits the final TMDLs to EPA for formal approval.

 ADEM implements the final TMDLs through its NPDES programs for regulated point sources, which address WLAs, and through its §319 Nonpoint Source Management Program (NPSMP) for nonpoint sources, which address the LAs.
 When the TMDL contains a WLA for point sources, ADEM writes any affected NPDES permit at issuance, reissuance, or major modification to be consistent with the WLA contained in the TMDL.
 Any schedules of compliance to achieve the TMDL are provided consistent with ADEM Admin.
 Code r.
 335-6-6-.16.
 The NPSMP uses a voluntary approach to address nonpoint source pollution.
 The program relies on best management practices, education and outreach, technology transfer, monitoring and assessments and resource assistance using a balanced Statewide and watershed focused restoration approach.
 Local partnerships and citizen input are the primary implementation components.
-These partnerships are fostered through the Alabama Clean Water Partnership (ACWP).
-The ACWP plays a central role in implementation of TMDLs through the development of watershed restoration action strategies.
-These watershed restoration action strategies are the primary component of the watershed management plans being developed by each of the CWP basin groups to be incorporated into Alabama's water quality management planning efforts.